john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

     cursor.execute('INSERT into licenses(id, agentID, license) VALUES(3, 1, "License to Tango")')
     cursor.commit()

-Okay, now let's peform a `LEFT JOIN` to pull out all of the licenses for our agents, along with the agent names.
+Now let's peform a `LEFT JOIN` to pull out all of the licenses for our agents, along with the agent names.

     print(' - Retrieve all of our agent licenses, along with the agent names.') cursor.execute('SELECT code_name,name,license FROM agents LEFT JOIN' +